arnox747/DrivenByMoss/README.md

-# DrivenByMoss - Fork with MCU support, and a new OSC app
+# MCU X-Touch Mini support, and a new OSC app

 I submitted a PR to Moss, but he doesn't own an X-Touch Mini, and has a policy of not supporting what he doesn't own.
 Fair enough!